 At a minimum, ThankYou points can be redeemed for 1.25 cents each towards the cost of an airfare purchase, meaning that 60,000 points will get you $750 worth of airfare.
 That’s a bonus that anyone who doesn’t have the card should be considering.
+Unfortunately, as of April 10, 2021, ThankYou points earned on the Citi Premier can be redeemed at only one cent each towards airfare purchases.

 Getting value out of Citi ThankYou points